derkork/simplegen/README.md

 ```

-Finally a thing that is often required when generating code is case-changing of identifiers, so this package adds a
+Finally a thing that is often required when generating code is case-changing of identifiers, so SimpleGen adds a
 custom filter for this as well.
 The syntax of this filter is:

 ```jinja2